 Chase: 4 out of 5

-Business Complete Banking only gives you 20 free teller and paper transactions per month.
-These refer to the following:
+Business Complete Banking only gives you 20 free teller and paper transactions per month; each transaction after the limit costs 40 cents.
+These transactions refer to the following:

 - Deposits and withdrawals made with a teller